neuralmagic/deepsparse/src/deepsparse/yolo/README.md

 An example of starting and requesting a DeepSparse Server for YOLOv5 is given below.

 #### Installation
-The deepsparse server requirements can be installed by specifying the `server` extra dependency when installing DeepSparse.
+The Deepsparse Server requirements can be installed by specifying the `server` extra dependency when installing DeepSparse.

 ```bash